-Feelings and Cancer
+Emotions and Cancer

-- Feel they have to be strong and protect their friends and families
+- feel they have to be strong and protect their friends and families.

-- Seek support and turn to loved ones or other cancer survivors
+- seek support and turn to loved ones or other cancer survivors.

-- Ask for help from counselors or other professionals
+- ask for help from counselors or other professionals.

-- Turn to their faith to help them cope
+- turn to their faith to help them cope.

 Whatever you decide, it's important to do what's right for you and not to compare yourself with others.
 Your friends and family members may share some of the same feelings.
 If you feel comfortable, share this information with them.

-- You wonder if you're going to live.
+- you wonder if you're going to live.

-- Your normal routine is disrupted by doctor visits and treatments.
+- your normal routine is disrupted by doctor visits and treatments.

-- People use medical terms that you don't understand.
+- people use medical terms that you don't understand.

-- You feel like you can't do the things you enjoy.
+- you feel like you can't do the things you enjoy.

-- You feel helpless and lonely.
+- you feel helpless and lonely.

 Even if you feel out of control, there are ways you can take charge.
-Try to learn as much as you can about your cancer.
+It may help to learn as much as you can about your cancer.
+The more you know, the more in control you'll feel.
 Ask your doctor questions and don't be afraid to say when you don't understand.

 If you feel angry, you don't have to pretend that everything is okay.
-Anger can be helpful in that it may motivate you to take action.
+It's not healthy to keep it inside you.
+Sometimes anger can be helpful in the short term, for it may motivate you to take action.
+But having constant anger or resentment won't feel good to you or the people around you.
 Talk with your family and friends about your anger.
 Or, ask your doctor to refer you to a counselor.

 Fear and Worry